gpufit/Gpuspline/README.md

 ### Building Gpuspline from source code

-Instructions for building Gpuspline are found in the documentation: [Building from source code](https://github.com/gpufit/Gpuspline/blob/master/docs/installation.rst).
+Instructions for building Gpuspline are found in the documentation: [Building from source code](https://github.com/gpufit/Gpuspline/blob/master/docs/installation.rst) and also in the file BUILD_INSTRUCTIONS.txt.

 ## Examples